Competing effect of disorder on phase separation in active systems: Introduction

 \section{Introduction}

-Nonequilibrium living and lab designed active systems for example, cells, tissues, living organisms and autonomous robots \cite{ramaswamy2010mechanics,ramaswamy2017active,marchetti2013hydrodynamics,vrugt2024review,volpe2022active} composed of many self-propelled agents unveil intriguing collective behavior across a wide range of length and time scales.
-The study of active matter systems became an interesting area of research for many years due to the emergent behaviors such as pattern formation \cite{denk2020pattern,hallatschek2023proliferating,jena2024spatio}, nonequilibrium disorder to order transitions \cite{KUMAR2024129773}, anomalous fluctuations \cite{jena2023ordering,ramaswamy2003active}, and interesting behaviour in different medium and confinement etc. within these systems, that are not present in corresponding analogous equilibrium systems.
-Another captivating characteristic of such systems is Motility Induced Phase Separation (MIPS) that resembles the passive liquid-gas phase separation but occurs in absence of any attractive interactions \cite{fily2012athermal,cates2015motility} at much lower packing densities. \\
+Nonequilibrium living and lab designed active systems for example, cells, tissues, living organisms and autonomous robots \cite{ramaswamy2010mechanics,ramaswamy2017active,marchetti2013hydrodynamics,vrugt2024review,volpe2022active} are composed of many self-propelled agents unveil intriguing collective behavior across a wide range of length and time scales.
+The study of active matter systems became an interesting area of research for many years due to the emergent behaviors such as pattern formation \cite{denk2020pattern,hallatschek2023proliferating,jena2024spatio}, nonequilibrium disorder to order transitions \cite{KUMAR2024129773}, anomalous fluctuations \cite{jena2023ordering,ramaswamy2003active}, and interesting behavior in different medium and confinement etc., that are not present in corresponding equilibrium systems.
+Another captivating characteristic of such systems is Motility Induced Phase Separation (MIPS) that resembles the passive liquid-gas phase separation but occurs in absence of any attractive interactions \cite{fily2012athermal,cates2015motility}, \cite{PhysRevX.9.031043,omar2023mechanical} at much lower packing densities. \\